 recover energy from its combustion, either for district/process heating and/or for electricity generation.

-Figure 2-1 shows a process scheme for the incineration of municipal waste.
 Only combustion emissions arise from the incinerator.
 It is good practice to report the emissions accordingly:

-in the relevant combustion source category when energy recovery is applied (when the incinerated waste is used as a fuel for another combustion process);
+in the relevant combustion source category when energy recovery is applied (when the incinerated waste is used as a fuel for another combustion process, regardless of energy efficiency);

 in this source category when no energy recovery is applied.

-Figure 2-1 Process scheme for source category 5.C.1.a Municipal waste incineration, with energy recovery (left panel) and without energy recovery (right panel)

 Techniques

 There are many different furnace designs and combustion techniques in use in Europe for MSW incineration.
 However, the main influences on the total emission expected from these incinerators are the waste burning capacity of the incinerator, the type of incinerator (mass burn excess air or modular starved air), the way in which it is operated (e.g. whether it includes heat recovery) and the degree of abatement fitted to the plant.
 Figure 2-2 shows a simple diagram of the components of a typical MSW incinerator.